Pico-Solar Scorecard (Archived)

 Goals and Design

 UCSC and the University of Edinburgh have joined together to create the Off-Grid Solar Scorecard to promote sustainable design and bring attention to solar PV products’ end of life.
-Our goal is to utilize cradle-to-cradle, design-for-environment, and design-for-disassembly principles to assess products and assign them a grade for the three phases of the products’ life cycle.
-By partnering with widespread NGOs and distributors, we hope to influence manufacturer design criteria and product support to extend lifetimes through reuse, repair and recovery.
+The project utilizes cradle-to-cradle, design-for-environment, and design-for-disassembly principles to assess products and assign them a grade for the three phases of the products’ life cycle.
+By partnering with widespread NGOs and distributors, we hope to influence manufacturers toward more sustainable design criteria with lower geopolitical risk, improved product performance and support to extend lifetimes through reuse, repair and recovery.

 The Scorecard design team utilize Granta Design software to analyze and assign a grade for three product phases while incorporating performance evaluations from GOGLA, MIT and others for a more holistic assessment.

 - Material Selection, Extraction, and Processing.
-This grade reflects the potential for risk due to material selection, incorporating geopolitical risk, toxicity, material durability, embodied energy and water, as well as CO2 footprint.
+This grade reflects the potential for risk due to material selection, incorporating geopolitical risk, toxicity, material durability, embodied energy, water, and CO2 footprint.

 - Use: Performance and Repair.
 This grade is an assessment of the product use phase and includes performance and certifications, ease of disassembly and component replacement.